nsg91/onelife-website/README.md

 📧 **Email:** nsgn.one@gmail.com
 *(We typically respond within 24-48 hours)*

-*© 2026 Vara.
+*© 2026 VOID.
 All rights reserved.*